noirello/bonsai/docs/api.rst

 .. automethod:: LDAPConnection.delete(dname, timeout=None, recursive=False)

+.. method:: LDAPConnection.fileno()

+    Return the file descriptor of the underlying socket that is used for the LDAP connection.

+    :return: The file descriptor.
+    :rtype: int

 .. method:: LDAPConnection.get_result(msg_id, timeout=None)

     Get the result of an ongoing asynchronous operation associated with the given message id.